wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, the flush event and the event it depends on is also inserted into `m_waitingFlushes`, which uses the flush event as key, and the other event as value.

+The reason that dependencies between flushes and conflicting events are tracked is that, since the memory backend may reorder requests, it is not always guaranteed that requests will be completed in the order they they are processed by the memory controller.
+Consequently, flush instructions may be reordered with other memory requests, which might violate the ordering property of the flush, since it is expected by the upper level caches and the CPU that the flush be properly ordered with instructions on the same address.

+After potential dependencies are recorded, a new request ID allocated by calling `genReqId()` which simply increments the ID counter.
+Then a new `class MemReq` object is created and inserted into the queue `m_requestQueue`.
+The request is also added to the pending request map, `m_pendingRequests`, with the key being the ID, and the value being the request object.